Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 The developer decided that testing was going to be conducted in parallel with the project development, which means that regularly, during the development of the project, the developer used Chrome DevTools to test the behaviour of the project both in desktop and mobile views.

-The JS interactive elements were tested with its development, to make sure that the code was providing the expected outcomes consistently.
+The JS interactive elements and database management were tested with its development, to make sure that the code was providing the expected outcomes consistently.

 Testing the project in mobile devices was conducted towards the project's end, and only once all main sections were implemented and tested with CDT.

 #### 4.2.2 Implementation. 🔨

-As indicated above, JSFiddle and CDT were the main tools used to test the project regularly.
+As indicated above, CDT was the primary tool used to test the project regularly.

 Here's how this looked like:

 - Chrome browser was used as the primary tool.
 - On one tab, Gitpod open with the project.
 - On a second tab, the preview of the project, using the "python3" method inside Gitpod.
-- On that second tab, CDT open to visualise and test styles, and use the console.
+- On that second tab, CDT open to visualise and test styles, behaviour and use the console.
-- On a third tab, JSFiddle to check the JS codes and snippets.

-Once the project had finished, and the Github repository was live using Github pages, the project was tested with the mobile devices mentioned above.
+Once the project was deployed via Heroku, the project was tested with the mobile devices mentioned above.

 #### 4.2.3 Results. 📊